-- Sponsoring members pay a higher annual membership fee than regular members, and are also approved by the General Assembly.
-This class of membership enjoy promotional privileges of promoting themselves and products/services to the Corneotherapy community via the Association’s channels.
+- Sponsoring members to pay a higher annual membership fee than regular members is also approved by the General Assembly.
+This class of members enjoy the promotional privileges of promoting themselves and products/services to the Corneotherapy community via the Association’s channels.

-- Membership fees shall be due not later than four weeks after notification by invoice.
+- Membership fees shall be due no later than four weeks after notification by invoice.

-- The membership shall end with death, notice of retirement or exclusion.
+- The membership shall end with death, a notice of retirement or exclusion.

 - Retirement shall be made by a written declaration to the Executive Board.
 It shall only be possible with effect to the end of a calendar year; the notice of retirement shall be sent to the Executive Board at the latest of September, 30th of the year in question.

 - Exclusion from membership may be granted by unanimous vote of the Executive Board under the following circumstances:

 - Membership may be terminated where members act slanderously or grossly contravene the interests of the Association.

 - Membership is granted to financial members only, and exclusion may occur if a member has not paid membership fees within a period of four weeks after a second reminder notice.

 - Members may appeal against exclusions related to item b, section 8.3 before the General Assembly.
 The appeal shall be presented to the Chairman within a month after the notification of the decision to exclude.
 The subsequent decision of the General Assembly is final.